 You’ll need binoculars and, preferably, a telescope to get a better view.
 Happily, guests staying at Springbank Elgol, our Skye self catering holiday cottage, have exclusive use of both which are provided as part of our environmental activities offer.

 So, where to choose to look?
 Your vantage point needs to be high enough to give you a good view of the surrounding countryside.
-It needs to overlook a reasonably good expanse of moorland and you need to be as inconspicuous as you can – don’t sit on the skyline, for example, sit just below it.
+It needs to overlook a reasonably good expanse of moorland but you need to be as inconspicuous as you can – don’t sit on the skyline, for example, sit just below it.
 In the south of Skye, the Kylerhea hills offer good potential as do the Red Hills around Torrin and the Suardal hills off the Broadford to Elgol road.
 A day visit to Loch Coruisk in the Cuillins is another option but you’ll need to get well away from the boat trip visitors.

 A massive amount of patience, sharp eyes, good optics and, probably most of all, good luck are required for Golden Eagle spotting but the reward of a sighting will be well worth the effort.